Archivist • Photographer • Educator

 Photographers of the Civil War Era: Theodore Gubelman of Jersey City

-Article published in New Jersey Studies.
+Article published in New Jersey Studies in 2021.
 With Joseph G. Bilby.
 See article.
 See link to supplemental portfolio of images.

 “Most Deeply Hardened”: Eric T. Kunsman Photographs the Eastern State Penitentiary”